tschelabaumann/sfJwtPhpUnitPlugin/USAGE.md

 * By default, `loadFixture()` will not load a fixture more than once during a test.
 There is a way to force it to load a fixture multiple times (but be wary of infinite loops!).
 See the API documentation for more information.

-### Global Fixtures
-As mentioned above, there is a category of fixture that does get loaded automatically before each test, known as global fixtures.

-Global fixtures are named like `_global.*` (e.g., `_global.yml`, `_global.php`,
-  etc.).
-In other words there can be one global fixture for each fixture type.

-Global fixtures are loaded using the same mechanism as other fixtures, so they must be located in `sf_test_dir/fixtures` and have the same limitations and features as any other fixture.

 ### Fixture Types
 JPUP supports loading two different fixture types:  YAML and PHP.